 Program update information is here

-【Great East Japan Earthquake Response Program】
+【Great East Japan Earthquake Response (Fukushima Response) Program】

 JPF Continuing Assistance Beyond the 10th Anniversary of the Great East Japan Earthquake: New Program Policy for Solving 3 Remaining Issues in Fukushima ～Call for Donations to Support Open Science Initiatives Among Citizens～（PDF 1.1MB）